HierarchyStudios/NotTMO19/README.md

 # Not TMO19 Logo
-This is not a 19th Thailand Mathematics Olympiad Logo (but I did submitted and didn't pass the first round)
+This is not a 19th Thailand Mathematics Olympiad Logo (but I did submitted and didn't pass the first round) The logo was made in Adobe Illustrator 2022, since it's the requirement of the competition

 ### Submissions